jprjr/docker-arch-pydio/README.md

 ## Exposed volumes

-* `/srv/http/pydio` (explicit from the Dockerfile, you'll need your proxy to access this)
+* `/srv/http/pydio` (explicitly from the Dockerfile.
+You'll want your proxy to access this volume using --volumes-from or similar)
 * `/var/lib/pydio/data` (implied by using the -v option, not in the Dockerfile)